Seniors Class of 2021

 Afraid that you are going to miss something--an important test, a deadline, etc. Have a question about dates later in the year?
 Take a look at the junior calendar.
 It takes you month to month through the school year.
 It is a great thing to run off and put on your refrigerator or the bulletin board in your room, so that you don’t miss anything.

-The College and Career Center opened on Monday, September 9.
-Hours are Monday through Friday from 8:30 a.m.-3:10 p.m.
+The College and Career Center schedule and hours are pending.
 The College and Career Center is located near the Media Center.
-It is staffed by parent volunteers.
 The major purpose is to serve as the meeting place for college representatives when they visit Edina High School.Last year, well over 225 college representatives visited Edina High School.
 These representatives are the ones who process the students' applications and who will be helping with the decision about college acceptance.
 It is important that they learn about Edina High School and its academic programs and it is important they get to know prospective students.
 The bottom line: these visits help the student decide where to apply and also may be a factor about whether a student is accepted at a college or not.
 Don't miss out on these chances to find out more information about college that interest you and to meet the representatives that work with Edina students.